futurestudio/hapi-jwt/README.md

   <br/>

   <p>
-    Seamless JWT signing and decoding in your hapi app.
+    Seamless JWT signing, decoding, and blacklisting in your hapi app.
   </p>

   <br/>